» Home

 Get Meta

-So far, compilers for web browsers and for multiple PC platforms, and a cross compiler producing Atari 8-bit programs have been released.
+So far, compilers for web browsers and for multiple computer platforms, and a cross compiler producing Atari 8-bit programs have been released.
 Stay tuned for more!

 Most people get started with Meta in their web browser, because it's the easiest way to try it out.
 We provide an integrated web console application from which you can edit and run your programs.